The Long Run Initiative present an expert led discussion on the long-run perspective and key lessons for business from the Pandemic.

 Dr Michael Aldous

 Dr Michael Aldous is a business historian with an interest in the ownership and organisation of firms.
-His recent research has focused on understanding the historical evolution of firms involved in international trade and business, and considered how these developments shaped processes of globalization.
+His recent research has focused on understanding the historical evolution of firms involved in international trade and business, and considered how these developments shaped processes of globalisation.
 Currently he is working on a Leverhulme Trust grant investigating British CEOs in the 20th century, examining the effect of factors such as personality traits, career progression, and networks, on firm performance.
 He teaches strategic management and International Business.